StrawHats-2024/pw4devs/README.md

 - Long description: Create a new group with a specified name
 - Flags:
   - `--name` (required): Name of the new group
-- Example: `secretscli group create --name developers`
+- Example: `dv group create --name developers`

 #### get

 - Short description: Retrieve group information
-- Long description: Display details of a group by its name
+- Long description: Display details of a group by its name, by default list secrets shared with the group.
+  Use `--users` flag to get list of user present in the group
 - Flags:
   - `--name` (required): Name of the group to retrieve
+  - `--users`: Name of the group to retrieve
-- Example: `secretscli group get --name developers`
+- Example: `dv group get --name developers`

 #### update